Menu

 3. It is advisable that the woman remains on her back for another 20 to 30 minutes if possible.
 A pillow should be placed under her lower back in order to slightly raise the pelvis.

 When the woman gets up, some ejaculate will flow out of her vagina.
 This is normal and should not be a cause for concern.
 By this time the sperm in the vagina will be unviable.
-This reason means that lying on her back for more than 30 minutes is also not recommended, as it won’t help her chances of conception.
+This is why lying on her back for more than 30 minutes is also not recommended, as it won’t help her chances of conception.

 Can I Shower After Sex If I Am Trying to Get Pregnant?